 - HDMI 2.0a and microSD ports

 In terms of performance, the Premiere+ is the middle child of Roku’s 2016 line-up.
 Roku's slightly cheaper Premiere model lacks HDR support, which makes the Premiere+ the best choice for pairing with a new 4K HDR TV.
-The top-end model, the Roku Ultra, adds a few luxuries: the remote supports voice search, and the streaming player includes optical audio and USB ports for connecting to more devices.
+The top-end model, the Roku Ultra, adds a few luxuries: the remote supports voice search, and the player includes optical audio and USB ports for connecting to more devices.

-Getting 4K HDR video to work on our TV turned out to be simple, once we got our hands on some proper HDR content.
+Getting 4K HDR video to work on our Samsung KS8000 TV turned out to be simple, once we got our hands on some proper HDR content.
 Roku's YouTube app seemingly wouldn't play videos in HDR (or the TV wouldn't recognize them), but Amazon's Original TV shows triggered the TV's HDR mode, which automatically ups the backlight to maximum and shows a smoother, wider range of color.

-It can take a few seconds for the Roku and the TV to communicate that HDR video is playing, and twice we got an HDCP error when that connection took slightly too long.
+It can take a few seconds for the Roku Premiere+ and the TV to communicate that HDR video is playing, and twice we got an HDCP error when that connection took slightly too long.
 But simply backing out to the menu and trying to play the same video again solved the only problem we experienced with the Roku.

 When all's said and done, the Roku Premiere+ is a great piece of hardware for the price.
 But in terms of software, Roku is lagging a bit behind.

-If you already have a streaming player that's serving you just fine, there's absolutely no need to update to the Premiere+.
-This player is specifically for anyone who needs a new 4K, HDR-ready device to make the most out of a 4K TV.
+If you already have a streaming player that's serving you just fine, there's absolutely no need to update to the Roku Premiere+ – this player is specifically for anyone who needs a new 4K, HDR-ready device to make the most out of a 4K TV.

-The Premiere+ is mostly a familiar face on a new, more powerful chassis, and its interface has some catching up to do to be worthy of that new hardware.
+The Roku Premiere+ is mostly a familiar face on a new, more powerful chassis, and its interface has some catching up to do to be worthy of that new hardware.
 It won't let you down, but it probably won't blow your mind, either.